 Types of Data Models

 The Data Model defines the design and structure of a database and even defines how data is stored, updated, and accessed in the Database Management System (DMS).
-There are several types of the data model that are discussed below.
+There are several types of data models that are discussed below.

 Entity-Relationship Model is a graphical representation of entities and respective relationships.
 While creating a real-world scenario as a database model, the E-R model creates an entity set, attributes, relationship set, and constraints.
 Such graphical representation is also known as the E-R diagram.